 - We recommend you regularly visit the Financial Fraud Action website to keep up-to-date with tips to protect yourself from the latest scams

-On registering a Cashplus Account with us, you’ll have a username and password which must be used in order to access certain restricted parts of the website.
+On registering a Cashplus Bank Account with us, you’ll have a username and password which must be used to access certain restricted parts of our website.
 Your username and password are used by us to identify you, so they’re very important.
-You’re responsible for all information posted on the website by anyone using your username and password.
+You’re responsible for all information posted on our website by anyone using your username and password.
 Any breach of security of a username and password should be notified to us immediately.

-A “Secure Socket Layer” is a commonly used method of managing the security of messages transmitted across the Internet and is used by us to connect your computer to our secure server.
-You can tell that SSL is in use if the URL in the search bar starts with https:// and/or a lock icon is displayed within your browser.
+Transport Layer Security (TLS) is a commonly used method of managing the security of messages transmitted across the Internet and is used by us to connect your computer to our secure server.
+You can tell that TLS is in use if our website URL in the search bar starts with https:// and/or a lock icon is displayed within your browser.
 If you have problems getting to secure mode, install one of the latest browsers and try the website again.

 Our website has been designed to work with a variety of the latest browsers across Mobile, Tablet and Desktop devices.

 If you’re using an older browser such as Internet Explorer 10, you may have difficulty viewing webpages and not be able to apply for a card or access your account information.
+Your security could also be weakened.
 To make an application online, we recommend that you upgrade to the latest versions.